KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TAF by imperian](https://github.com/imperian/MMM-TAF)

+1. `package.json` issue: No description
+2. `package.json` issue: No repository field.
+3. `package.json` issue: No license field.
-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
-2. Typo: Found `MagicMirror2` in file `MMM-TAF.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `MMM-TAF.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-TAF.js`: Consider replacing it by `new Date(Date.now())`.
+6. Recommendation: Found `new Date()` in file `MMM-TAF.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TakeAndDrive by sejka](https://github.com/sejka/MMM-TakeAndDrive)